Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Decision-Dependent Information Discovery

-The above example shows that, for any given choice of here-and-now decisions, the set of parameters ${\bm \xi}$ for which a particular wait-and-see decision is optimal may be non closed and non-convex and that the optimal value of the problem may not be attained.
+The theorem above is the main result that enables us to generalize the $K$-adaptability approximation scheme to two-stage robust problems with decision-dependent information discovery and binary recourse.
+In Electronic Companion~\ref{sec:EC_optval_notattained}, we show that for any given choice of here-and-now decisions, the set of parameters ${\bm \xi}$ for which a particular wait-and-see decision is optimal may be non closed and non-convex and that the optimal value of the problem may not be attained.
 This result is expected from the analysis in~\cite{Hanasusanto2015}, since Problem~\eqref{eq:endo_3} generalizes Problem~\eqref{eq:exo_2}.
-Example~\ref{ex:endo_adapted_grani} illustrates that this may be the case even if a portion of the uncertain parameters remain unobserved in the second stage.
+Our example illustrates that this may be the case even if a portion of the uncertain parameters remain unobserved in the second stage.

-Two-stage robust optimization problems with decision-dependent information discovery have a huge modeling power, see Sections~\ref{sec:introduction} and~\ref{sec:active_preference_learning}.
-Yet, as illustrated by the above example, they pose several theoretical and practical challenges.
-As we will see in the following sections, whether we are or not able to reformulate the problem exactly as an MILP depends on the absence or presence of uncertainty in the constraints.
+Two-stage robust optimization problems with decision-dependent information discovery have a huge modeling power, see Sections~\ref{sec:introduction}, \ref{sec:computational_studies}, and~\ref{sec:preference_elicitation_KAS}.
+Yet, as illustrated by the preceding discussion, they pose several theoretical and practical challenges.
+As we will see in the following sections, whether we are or not able to reformulate the the $K$-adaptability counterpart of the problem exactly as a finite program solvable with off-the-shelf solvers depends on the absence or presence of uncertainty in the constraints.
 When in presence of constraint uncertainty, we can always compute an arbitrarily tight outer (lower bound) approximation, see Section~\ref{sec:kadaptability_constraint}.